 In addition to being long, this final section of the track also inclines steadily, providing a really stiff finish to events under both codes.
 The course does feature minor undulations throughout, but this feature has been reduced significantly thanks to extensive levelling works to flatten out the ridges in the first three furlongs of the home straight.

 Another thing to note at Naas is the fact that the track appears to drain unevenly, with the portion of the course leading from the winning post to the seven furlong start regularly riding significantly slower than the rest of the track.
 In heavy conditions, it can become extremely testing on this back section of the track.

 Naas has a reputation as being a tough track for the punters.
-However, that assessment isn’t really backed up by the results as there have been a few routes to profit for favourite backers.
-Supporting the market leader in all National Hunt handicap over the past few seasons would have yielded a 32% win rate and profit of £5.73 to £1 level stakes, whilst on the flat, both 3yo handicaps (30%, £1.39) and 4yo+ non-handicaps (44%, £7.25) have edged supporters of the market leader into the black.
+However, that assessment isn’t really backed up by the results as there have been a few routes to a net win for favourite backers.
+Supporting the market leader in all National Hunt handicap over the past few seasons would have yielded a 32% win rate and a net win of £5.73 to £1 level stakes, whilst on the flat, both 3yo handicaps (30%, £1.39) and 4yo+ non-handicaps (44%, £7.25) have edged supporters of the market leader into the black.

 Naas Flat Course